oakmac/cljs101/README.md

 This command will automatically compile your code and run a test suite to check your answers.

-The goal is to get the test suite to pass all conditions.
+Your goal is to get the test suite to pass all conditions.
 Good luck!

 ## License